securedimensions/DynAIkonTrap/README.md

 Be sure to check out the wiki for more information on deploying the system, including advice on power supplies and case designs.

-If you are installing on a non-Rapsberry Pi platform check [this wiki page](https://gitlab.dynaikon.com/c4c/dynaikontrap/-/wikis/Software-Setup#installation-on-other-platforms-not-raspberry-pi) for additional guidance.
+If you are installing on a non-Raspberry Pi platform check [this wiki page](https://gitlab.dynaikon.com/pub/dynaikontrap/-/wikis/Software-Setup#installation-on-other-platforms-not-raspberry-pi) for additional guidance.

 ## Tuning the System
 The system has many parameters that can be tuned to be optimal for any given deployment.